Eponym

 The mythological Greek hero Orion is the eponym of the constellation Orion, shown here, and thus indirectly of the Orion spacecraft.

-An eponym is a noun after which or for which someone or something is named.
+An eponym is a person or thing after which someone or something is named.
+For example, John Montagu, 4th Earl of Sandwich, is the eponym of the sandwich.
 Adjectives derived from the word eponym include eponymous and eponymic.

 Eponyms are commonly used for time periods, places, innovations, biological nomenclature, astronomical objects, works of art and media, and tribal names.
 Various orthographic conventions are used for eponyms.

 Usage of the word

 The term eponym functions in multiple related ways, all based on an explicit relationship between named people, places or things.
-Eponym refers to a person, a place or a thing for which someone or something is named; or that someone or something.
+Eponym refers to a person, a place or a thing after which someone or something is named; or that someone or something.
 Such things share an eponymous relationship.
 In this way, Elizabeth I of England is the eponym of the Elizabethan era, but the Elizabethan era can also be referred to as the eponym of Elizabeth I of England.
-Eponyms may be named for things or places, for example 10 Downing Street, a building named after its street address.
+Eponyms may be named for things or places, for example Downing Street in London is named for Sir George Downing, who had the houses built there as an investment: However, Downing never lived in his eponymous street.
 Adjectives and verbs may be eponyms, for example bowdlerize.

 Adjectives derived from the word eponym include eponymous and eponymic.
 When Henry Ford is referred to as "the eponymous founder of the Ford Motor Company", his surname "Ford" and the name of the motor company have an eponymous relationship.
 The word "eponym" can also refer to the title character of a fictional work (such as Rocky Balboa of the Rocky film series), as well as to self-titled works named after their creators (such as the album The Doors by the band the Doors).

 Walt Disney created the eponymous Walt Disney Company, with his name similarly extended to theme parks such as Walt Disney World.
-Medical eponymous terms are often called medical eponyms, although that usage is deprecable.
+Medical eponymous terms are often called medical eponyms, regardless of that usage being deprecated by those speakers who wish to reserve the term eponym to the person.